neuroinformatics-unit/datashuttle/docs/source/pages/community/guiding-principles.md

 **NeuroBlueprint** is not intended a rival or replacement for more established specifications, but rather as a stepping stone towards full standardisation.
-We aim to align as closely as possible to theBIDS specification and in future to provide conversion to NWB through **datashuttle**.
+We aim to align as closely as possible to the BIDS specification and in future to provide conversion to NWB through **datashuttle**.

 ## Strive to be lightweight